Powerlearnproject/se-day1-assignment-Kirianki-K/README.md

 Constant evolution of technology which can be solved by continous learning of courses and reading documents.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-Unit Testing - Tests individual components .
+Unit Testing ; Tests individual components .
-Integration Testing - Checks if different parts work together.
+Integration Testing; Checks if different parts work together.
-System Testing - Tests the whole system as a user would.
+System Testing; Tests the whole system as a user would.
-Acceptance Testing - Confirms the software meets business requirements before release.
+Acceptance Testing; Confirms the software meets business requirements before release.

 #Part 2: Introduction to AI and Prompt Engineering